AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 See the [SMS text encoding](../../administration/using/sms-protocol.md#sms-text-encoding) section for details about text encoding.

 This setting allows you to define a custom encoding mapping, different from the specification.
-You will be able to declare a list of encodings, along with their data_coding value.
+You will be able to declare a list of encodings, along with their `data_coding` value.

-The MTA will try to encode using the first encoding in the list; if it fails, it will try to use the next encoding on the list, etc...
-If no encoding can be used to encode the message, an error will happen.
-Once the encoding is found, the MTA will create the SUBMIT_SM PDU with the encoded text and the data_coding field set with the value specified in the table.
+The MTA will try to encode using the first encoding in the list; if it fails, it will try to use the next encoding on the list, etc. If no encoding can be used to encode the message, an error will happen.
+Once the encoding is found, the MTA will create the `SUBMIT_SM PDU` with the encoded text and the `data_coding` field set with the value specified in the table.

 The order of items in the table is important: encodings are tries from top to bottom.
-You should put the cheapest or most recommended encoding at the top of the list, then followed by more and more expensive (or less desirable) encodings.
+You should put the cheapest or most recommended encoding at the top of the list, then followed by more and more expensive encodings.

-Please note that UCS-2 will never fail as it can encode all characters supported in Campaign and that the maximum length of an UCS-2 SMS is much smaller (70 characters only).
+Please note that UCS-2 will never fail as it can encode all characters supported in Adobe Campaign and that the maximum length of an UCS-2 SMS is much smaller (70 characters only).

 You can also use this setting to force a specific encoding to be always used by declaring only 1 line in the mapping table.